General PersonnelWorkplace Harassment Prohibited

 Whom to Contact with a Report or Complaint

 An employee should report claims of harassment, including making a confidential report, to any of the following: his/her immediate supervisor, the Building Principal, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.
 Employees may also report claims using Board policy 2:260, Uniform Grievance Procedure.
-If a claim is reported using Board policy 2:260, then the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy 5:20, Workplace Harassment Prohibited.
+If a claim is reported using Board policy 2:260, then the Complaint Manager shall process and review the claim according to that policy, in addition to any response required by this policy.

 Ms. Avelira Gonzalez, Asst.
 Principal for Student Services